 - Number of RSS subscribers (from Feedburner or Google Reader etc.)

-Then the rest is pretty much up to you.
-(Discover how to do 90% of your SEO with 3 free tools.)
+(Want to increase your numbers with better SEO?
+Discover how to do 90% of your SEO with 3 free tools.)

 3. Describe what you offer

 Do you want to attract advertisers and sponsors?
-Then write a little about what you are prepared to advertise.
-Perhaps include ad sizes and rates.
+Write a little about what you are prepared to advertise and the benefits that sponsors will get.
+You could include ad sizes and rates, social media packages (a certain number of posts on various social channels for a set amount).
 Again, this could be information that you have already included on your blog on your ‘advertise’ page or similar.

-Don’t forget to mention on your blog that you have a media pack, so companies and agencies reading will know that you are interested in being contacted.
+Don’t forget to mention on your blog that you have a media pack.
+Companies and agencies reading will know that you are interested in being contacted and they’ll be able to take a preliminary look to see if you are a good fit.

 And lastly, be sure to include a way to get in touch — preferably in several ways, such as email, phone or messaging.

 What are you waiting for?
-Go put together a media pack and see if you can get that sponsor you’ve been looking for!
+Put together a media pack and get that sponsor you’ve been looking for!

 — Rebecca McLuckie, Two Become Four